saurvs/astro-rust/README.md

 ## Contributing

-The goal of this project is to build a polished, production-quality library with a well-tested implementation of algorithms useful in astronomy, with a well-designed Rust API and an excellent documentation of code and coverage.

 Anyone interested to contribute in any way possible is encouraged to do so.

 A good start would be to go through Meeus's book or documents published by the IAU, browse this library's [API documentation](https://saurvs.github.io/astro-rust/astro/index.html), read through the code, and submit a pull request for a new algorithm or modification of an existing one.
 Refactored code and minor optimizations are also accepted.

 One suggested addition is the recent IAU 2000/2006 precession-nutation model.
-This method improves upon the existing model implemented here "by taking into account the effect of mantle anelasticity, ocean tides, electromagnetic couplings produced between the fluid outer core and the mantle as well as between the solid inner core and fluid outer core".
+This method improves upon the existing model implemented here "*by taking into account the effect of mantle anelasticity, ocean tides, electromagnetic couplings produced between the fluid outer core and the mantle as well as between the solid inner core and fluid outer core*".

 ## References
 * [Astronomical Algorithms, by Jean Meeus (2nd edition)](http://www.willbell.com/math/mc1.htm)